 Located in the Bekaa Valley, Zahle is Lebanon’s third largest city and a hub in the region.
 The city is surrounded by snow-capped mountains and is renowned for producing a large share of Lebanon’s wine, arak and poetry.

 The Lebanese Ministry of Culture has come up with a bright idea to bring a little light relief during these challenging times: a virtual tour of some of Lebanon’s top sites and museums.

-With the support of the Lebanese Ministry of Tourism, we take you around eight of the most impressive museums in and around Beirut that are perfect for a family outing.
+With the support of the Ministry of Tourism, we explore Lebanon’s rich culture and history by visiting some of the most magnificent museums in the country.

 For the first time ever, Pablo Picasso’s artworks are on show in Lebanon.

 Lebanese architect and artist Nadim Karam has been wowing audiences around the world with his sculptures and installations.